WordPress Tutorials, Tips, and Resources to Help Grow Your Business

 3. Set the Font Size of Labels At Least 16px

-While 14px is a fairly standard font size for web, it is highly recommended for you to make it at least 16px for the font size of your field labels.
+While 14px is a fairly standard font size for the web, we recommend you make your font at least 16px on your form’s field labels.

-First off, the larger font size will make it easier to read.
+First off, the larger font size will make your forms easier to read.